-Additionally, if all these seems very time consuming and difficult then you can also opt the easy way and eliminate the hassle by hiring a utilities connecting company such as easynuts.nl or partnerpete who will take care of getting everything such as energy, internet, TV, phone, water and even insurance connected for you within 24 hours to 48 hours.
+Additionally, if all these seems very time consuming and difficult then you can also opt the easy way and eliminate the hassle by hiring a utilities connecting company such as easynuts.nl who will take care of getting everything such as energy, internet, TV, phone, water and even insurance connected for you within 24 hours to 48 hours.

 In order to set-up, here are the list of documents you will require:

 When it comes to setting up your water supply, you’re not required to make your own decisions.
 Water suppliers in the Netherlands are administered regionally.
 The Dutch water providers have each been assigned a certain region of the Netherlands and cannot be selected by the consumer.
 To see which water company covers your area, visit www.vewin.nl and enter your postcode in the box Zoek uw waterbedrijf, or ask at your local gemeente.
 Registration is very straightforward and can be done through their respective websites.

 Registration can be done in two ways.
 You can either directly register yourself on their website or by telephone.
 However, after applying, you are entitled to a “cooling down period” of 14 days, which is required by law.
 During this time, you have the opportunity to cancel your application without any consequences.
 Once the 14 days are up, cancellation will most likely require a fee.